esprfid/esp-rfid/README.md

 * An ESP8266 module or development board like WeMos or NodeMcu with at least 32Mbit Flash (equals to 4MBytes)(ESP32 may work too, testing needed)
 * A MFRC522 RFID PCD Module
 * A Relay Module (or you can build your own circuit)
-* n quantity of Mifare Classic 1KB (recommended) PICCs (RFID Tags) equivalent to User Number
+* n quantity of Mifare Classic 1KB (recommended due to available code base) PICCs (RFID Tags) equivalent to User Number

 ### Software

 #### Using Compiled Binaries
-Compiled binaries are available in directory /compiledbin.
+Compiled binaries and a helper for flashing are available in directory /compiledbin.
+On Windows you can use "flash.bat" it will ask you which COM port that ESP is connected and then flashes it.
 You can use any flashing tool and do the flashing manually.
 The flashing process itself has been described at numerous places on Internet.

 #### Building From Source
 Please install Arduino IDE if you didn't already, then add ESP8266 Core (Beware!
 Install Git Version) on top of it.
 Additional Library download links are listed below: